zangue/prest/README.md

 ```php
 array getData ()
 ```
-Returns the request data, empty array if no data set.
+Returns the request data, empty array if no data were set.

 ```php
 Prest buildHttpQuery ()